CrayLabs/SmartSim/doc/model.rst

 =========================
 Overview
 ========
-If an ``Experiment`` consists of multiple ``Models`` that use the same key names, the names used to reference data, ML models, and scripts will be identical, and without the use of SmartSim and SmartRedis prefix methods, ``Models`` will end up inadvertently accessing or overwriting each other’s data.
+If an ``Experiment`` consists of multiple ``Models`` that use the same key names to reference information in the ``Orchestrator``, the names used to reference data, ML models, and scripts will be identical, and without the use of SmartSim and SmartRedis prefix methods, ``Models`` will end up inadvertently accessing or overwriting each other’s data.
 To prevent this situation, the SmartSim ``Model`` object supports key prefixing, which prepends the name of the ``Model`` to the keys sent to the ``Orchestrator`` to create unique key names.
-With this enabled, collision is avoided and ``Models`` can use same names within their applications.
+With this enabled, collision is avoided and ``Models`` can use the same key names within their applications.

 The key components of SmartSim ``Model`` prefixing functionality include: